 Tip: The following documentation describes the use of native executors for applications that rely on complex SQL which cannot easily be deployed over JDBC.
 This complex SQL needs to be deployed over a platform command-line tool.

 Using Liquibase to track database changes in SQL, XML, JSON, or YAML changelogs is usually processed over traditional JDBC connections.
 However, there might be times when the JDBC connection (or executor) cannot process highly specialized SQL, and you might want to use a different executor.
+The changeset attribute

 runWith="<executor>" capability works with the following changelogs:

 - XML, JSON, and YAML changelogs that include inline

 - Liquibase Pro: XML, JSON, and YAML changelogs that use the modifyChangeSets Change Type with include or includeAll to import nested changelogs.
 This sets an overarching executor for multiple changelogs, with the option of overriding that default for specific changesets.

 For Liquibase Pro users, the PSQL, SQL Plus, and SQLCMD integrations are built in.

 To create and use a custom executor other than the built-in integrations, you must: